A Train To Autumn

 A Train To Autumn (Korean: 가을로가는기차; abbreviated as ATTA; Korean: 가기차) was a four-member South Korean ballad group formed by Cube Entertainment in 2018.
 The group debuted on November 5, 2018 with single "That Season You Were In".
 On November 9, the group performed their song on KBS2's Music Bank.

 History

 On July 15, 2018, A Train To Autumn released a single titled "A Watercolor of a Rainy Day" which featured a male-female duet.
 Cube entertainment did not reveal the identities of the singers.
 On November 2, Cube announced they will officially debut them on November 5 with first single "That Season You Were In" written by Kino of Pentagon.
-It is the first singles of their five-part "farewell" series.
+It is the first single of their five-part "farewell" series.